 Carolinas Medical Center (CMC) is the largest facility in Carolinas HealthCare System.
 An advanced mainframe computer system, computerized physician order entry, Omnicell dispensing machines, Med-Carousel, and McKesson Robot-RX support medication distribution.
 Approximately 17,000 doses per day are dispensed from the inpatient pharmacy.
-IV therapy is an integral part of the CMC pharmacy department.
-In addition to preparation of routine IV admixtures (approximately 1,600 admixtures per day), pharmacists review and prepare, on average, 60-70 3-in-1 hyperalimentation solutions and 73 oncologic admixtures per day.
+IV therapy is an integral part of the CMC pharmacy department; in addition to preparation of routine IV admixtures (approximately 1,600 admixtures per day), pharmacists review and prepare approximately 60-70 3-in-1 hyperalimentation solutions and 73 oncologic admixtures per day.
 The department is also responsible for the preparation of intravenous investigational products.

 Pharmacy services are provided 24 hours a day.
 Decentralized pharmacy services are provided from 7 a.m. - 11 p.m.
-Decentralized clinical staff pharmacists are responsible for order verification, pharmacokinetic monitoring and consults, renal dosing, pharmacy interchanges, including IV to PO, providing drug information and reporting adverse drug events.
-In addition, clinical staff pharmacists in the main pharmacy are responsible for order verification for miscellaneous units, compounding, and IV preparations.
+Clinical staff pharmacists are responsible for order verification, pharmacokinetic monitoring and consults, renal dosing, pharmacy interchanges, including IV to PO, providing drug information and reporting adverse drug events.

 CMC pharmacists can be consulted to provide assistance to the medical staff in customizing patients’ vancomycin, aminoglycoside, polymixin B and anticoagulation therapy.
 Pharmacists assess a patient’s clinical condition, review laboratory data, determine the appropriate regimen, write progress notes and order medication and additional laboratory values, if necessary.
 Patients are followed daily by the pharmacy and adjustments in therapy are made as needed to achieve desired therapeutic outcomes.